Perceptual Group Tokenizer: Building Perception with Iterative Grouping: Experiments

 \subsection{Out-of-distribution adaptive computation}

 One surprising and powerful ability of PGT is adaptive computation.
-For example, given a model trained using $M$ group tokens per layer, one can choose to use $N$ group tokens in inference, where $N\neq M$.
+For example, given a model trained using $M_1$ group tokens per layer, one can choose to use $M_2$ group tokens in inference, where $M_2\neq M_1$.
 This is because that the initial seeding group tokens are drawn from a probabilistic distribution, and the number of samples can be customized.
 This property leads to a highly customizable inference without re-training the model.
-When $M\neq N$, the model copes with an out-of-distribution (OOD) problem where test time setting is different from training.
-We observe surprisingly strong generalization with our model. \textit{Specifically, with more tokens $N>M$ in inference, the performance can actually outperform the setting ($N=M$) used in training, even if it is OOD for the model.}
+When $M_1\neq M_2$, the model copes with an out-of-distribution (OOD) problem where test time setting is different from training.
+We observe surprisingly strong generalization with our model. \textit{Specifically, with more tokens $M_2>M_1$ in inference, the performance can actually outperform the setting ($M_2=M_1$) used in training, even if it is OOD for the model.}

-Results are summarized in table \ref{tab:ood}.
-We mainly test PGT$_{\textsc{G}}$-Tiny with a grid evaluation that varies the number of group tokens in training $M$ and the number of group tokens in inference $N$, and also show the main model results in the last row.
-When using the main model PGT$_{\textsc{G}}$-B to perform adaptive inference, with only 12.5\% of the number of group tokens compared to training, the performance can still be maintained at 72.1\% with only a ~8\% drop on top-1 accuracy.
-The adaptive computation ability is important for both general image understanding where images have varying number of objects and need different numbers of groups, and senarios where computation constraints are different given the resources.
+The results for OOD adaptive computation are summarized in table \ref{tab:ood}.
+We mainly test PGT$_{\textsc{G}}$-Tiny with a grid evaluation that varies the number of group tokens in training $M$ and the number of group tokens in inference $N$, and also show the main model's results in the last row.
+When using the main model PGT$_{\textsc{G}}$-B to perform adaptive inference, with only 12.5\% of the number of group tokens compared to training, the performance can still be maintained at 72.1\% with only a $\sim$8\% drop on top-1 accuracy.
+The adaptive computation ability is important for both general image understanding where images have varying number of objects and need different numbers of groups, and scenarios where test-time computational resource is constrained.
 This flexibility is an important advantage that grouping backbones hold.